Watch our video on how to use the buy the dip strategy and read our blog for lots of recent examples where dip buying has paid off bigly.

 The daily and weekly charts might be in strong uptrends, as with a stock like NVDA currently.
 When NVDA pulls back to support and dips, bulls rush in to buy the dip and move the stock higher.

-Let’s probe down a bit deeper into dip buying stocks and support and resistance.
+Alright let’s probe down a bit deeper into dip buying stocks and support and resistance.

 By now, you are understanding...that 9EMA keeps popping up.
 This particular moving average line appears to be a good indicator for dip buying.
-So, if you want a very helpful tip to remember when buying stocks, look for a stock that's selling off and watch for the bulls to come back in.
+So, if you want a very helpful tip to remember, look for a stock that's selling off and watch for the bulls to come back in.
 Then look for your entry as close to the 9 exponential moving average as possible.

-Have you ever heard of the term pullbacks thrown around?
+Have you ever heard the term pullbacks thrown around?
 Traders use this term often.
 This happens when a stock moves up and then gravitates back to moving average lines (support).
-Traders are creatures of habit and they want to look for good entries to limit their risk.
+This is essentially the same thing as a dip buy.

 Risk is lower if you are entering a trade closer to support.
 As price slowly moves up or goes parabolic on a stock, it naturally wants to pullback or crash right back down to the moving average lines.
-Practice learning these stock behaviors in a paper trading account before going live!
+Practice learning these stock behaviors in a trading simulator before going live!

 These moving average lines are the entry areas that other traders will look at to reenter the stock on a dip, if they see potential continuation upwards.
 Some popular moving average lines are the 9 ema, 20 ema, and the 50 and 200 sma's.

 A very popular indicator that many day traders pay attention to is vwap.
 The vwap trading indicator is basically the average price of a stock trading intraday.
 Many of times stocks will move up intraday and then drop down to VWAP where traders will often buy the dip for potential bounce and continuation upwards.
 Check out $SRNE today for example:

 The gap and go strategy and red green trading are other popular day trading strategies as well, which is also a good precursor that leads into a buy the dip sell the rip trading strategy.
 Take a peek at them when you get a chance!
 Also, check out the list of stock market books that we recommend.

 So you bought the dip.
 Now what?
-If you buy the dip near the 9 ema then a safe potential stop loss level would be the first candlestick close below the 9 ema.
+If you buy near the 9 ema then a safe potential stop loss level would be the first candlestick close below the 9 ema.
 It's important look at other time frames and technical indicators as well to confirm your trade.
 If you're confused, don't worry.
 We teach you live, every day, every week.
 Check out our trading service to learn more.

 A candle close below the 9 ema shows potential weakness or loss of momentum.
 So, caution is needed.
 “Ride the 9” is a very popular trading strategy that we have taught others in our coaching sessions and trade-room.

 Then buy the first candle to break above that previous candle close price using either that candle or the 1st candle close below the 9 ema as a stop.
 Let’s look at the potstock ACB below.
 The 9EMA is blue.
 ACB broke consolidation and dipped below the 9. then it ripped for over 20 minutes before the first candle closed below the 9 triggering a sell off:

 Note where the 9 bullishly crossed the 20 ema in the highlighted area.
 Also, you can see that the 9 ema has been a strong area of support and provided traders and investors with a nice opportunity to “ride the 9”.
 Also, this provides a good opportunity to buy the dip sell the rip.
 You can sell for profit when prices gets overextended above the 9 ema then look for reentry around the 9 ema as well.
 All depends on your risk tolerance.
 Take our free online trading courses.